An upper bound on geodesic length in 2D critical first-passage percolation

 \section{Topological details concerning circuits and paths}

 Here we provide rigorous justification of certain topological constructions used throughout the paper.
-The first four lemmas will be applications of the Jordan--Schönflies theorem, which says that for every Jordan curve $\jor\subset\R^2$, there is a homeomorphism $f\colon\R^2\to\R^2$ such that $f(\jor)$ is the unit circle.
-In particular, because homeomorphisms preserve path-connectedness, the sets $\intr(\jor)$ and $\ext(\jor)$ are separately path-connected, and for every $z\in\jor$, the set $\{z\}\cup\intr(\jor)\cup\ext(\jor)$ is path-connected.
+The first four lemmas will be applications of the Jordan--Schönflies theorem, which says that for every Jordan curve $\jor\subseteq\R^2$, there is a homeomorphism $f\colon\R^2\to\R^2$ such that $f(\jor)$ is the unit circle.
+In particular, because homeomorphisms preserve path-connectedness and compactness, the sets $\intr(\jor)$ and $\ext(\jor)$ are separately path-connected, and $\intr(\jor)$ is bounded while $\ext(\jor)$ is unbounded.
+Furthermore, for every $z\in\jor$, the set $\{z\}\cup\intr(\jor)\cup\ext(\jor)$ is path-connected.